I have a long-distance relationship with an artist.

 I return amateur drawings, bits of found art, and — most recently — words.

 I don’t know why I sent a list of words.
 At the moment it was all the creativity I could summon.
 Whatever was running through me did not want to make sense.
 The words hung in the air and did not piece themselves together.
-So I shoved them in the envelope with Miles’ address.
+So I shoved them in the envelope with Miles’ address on it.

 I didn’t get my next art card for a couple of months.
 I thought maybe the relationship had died.
 It was an experimental one, after all.